-The holy trinity of Cajun and Creole cooking is made up of onion, celery, and bell pepper.
+The holy trinity of Cajun and Creole cooking is made up of onion, celery and bell pepper.
 This combination is the base of most savory dishes, more often than not added to roux as the beginning of stew, soup, sauce, jambalaya, sauce piquant or almost any other Cajun or Creole main dish.
-It's a Louisiana variant of a basic French mirepoix (a mirepoix usually made with onions, celery, and carrots).
+It's a Louisiana variant of a basic French mirepoix (which is usually made with onions, celery, and carrots).

 A Sign of Importance and Respect

 The importance of these three vegetables is indicated by the reference to the “holy trinity.”
 The mostly Catholic French Cajuns mean this allusion as a sign of the respect due to the place of onion, celery, and bell pepper in Cajun cookery.
 Garlic is sometimes added to the trinity, and green onions and parsley are generally sprinkled on top of a finished dish.

 With these five vegetables, one has the makings of almost any savory Cajun entree.
 Other seasonings include pepper — often black, white, and cayenne — bay leaves, and dried green herbs such as thyme, basil, and oregano.
 The trinity vegetables are known as “seasoning vegetables,” meaning that they break down during the long, slow cooking process and season the rest of the ingredients.
 They are not intended to be the vegetable component of a meal.